HEBREW CALENDAR or Jewish calendar (Orthodox rabbinical) THE CALENDAR DEBACLE

 Exo 12:51 “And it came to be on that same day that Yahuah brought the children of Yisra’ĕl out of the land of Mitsrayim according to their divisions.” ~ Notice it says “that same day”; in order to be the Festival of Unleavened Bread, it had to be on the 15th.

-If Yahuah had brought Israel out of Mitsrayim on the 14th, it would not yet be the Unleavened Bread (Feast of Matsah).
+If Yahuah had brought Yisharal out of Mitsrayim on the 14th, it would not yet be the Unleavened Bread (Feast of Matsah).
 The thing that was confusing me was the mention of the 14th “at evening”, because I was sure that days begin at evening.
 However, look at the way Yahuah uses the same way of expressing Himself for another very important annual Sabbath, the 10th day of the 7th moon, Yom Kaphar: The “evening” of the ninth until the “evening” of the 10th – completely encapsulating the “10th” 24-hour period:

 Lev 23:32 ‘It is a Sabbath of rest to you, and you shall afflict your beings.
 On the ninth day of the month at evening, from evening to evening, you observe your Sabbath.”

-Yahushua indeed instituted a memorial meal as the Passover Lamb at the beginning of the 14th.
-Yahushua’s statement that He desired to eat this Passover with them before He suffered can still be very troubling, however when the word “Pesach” is used it can refer to the general time around the festival.
+Yahusha indeed instituted a memorial meal as the Passover Lamb at the beginning of the 14th.
+Yahusha’s statement that He desired to eat this Passover with them before He suffered can still be very troubling, however when the word “Pesach” is used it can refer to the general time around the festival.
 As we see the Pagan culture around us perceives that “Christmastime” embraces a large span of days, yet it is only one day, so also the word Pesach is used to refer to a span of time.

-We are corrrect in observing the memorial meal at the beginning of the 14th, because Yahushua Himself did so.
-We also observe the 15th as a Sabbath, so generally much is still the same; what has been altered is our understanding of when the Israelites put the blood on the lintel and doorposts, and that the “passing-over” occurred on the night of the 15th.
+We are correct in observing the memorial meal at the beginning of the 14th, because Yahusha Himself did so.
+We also observe the 15th as a Sabbath, so generally much is still the same; what has been altered is our understanding of when the Yisharalites put the blood on the lintel and doorposts, and that the “passing-over” occurred on the night of the 15th.
 The night of the 15th is commanded to be a vigil in Shemoth 12, so we have the 14th and the 15th to consider as vigils.
-The 14th at midnight recalls the time of Yahushua’s arrest, and the 15th at midnight recalls the time of the death of all the firstborn.
+The 14th at midnight recalls the time of Yahusha’s arrest, and the 15th at midnight recalls the time of the death of all the firstborn.
 The thing to do is obey first, then the meaning will be revealed.
 That is my advice for everyone.

 The weekly reading portions "traditionally" performed on Sabbath are